2017 Bajaj Pulsar NS160, Pulsar 200NS Fi & Pulsar RS200 debuts – Price & launch

 Bajaj Pulsar RS200 new colours

-Completing the 2017 Pulsar updates, the Pulsar RS200 will get new colours and decals.
-The bike which was showcased at the dealer’s meet came in a gorgeous black-grey combination, with new decals and rim stickers.
+Completing the 2017 Pulsar updates, the Pulsar RS200 will get new colours and decals for 2017.
+The bike which was showcased at the dealer’s meet in Turkey came in a gorgeous black-grey combination, with new decals and rim stickers.
 Another colour expected is Red-White dual tone, which was also spotted earlier.